-By 1773 the Mozart family had outgrown their house on the bustling Getreidegasse and moved across the river to the more spacious ‘Tanzmeisterhaus’, the former home of the court dancing instructor.
-Wolfgang lived here until 1781, when he moved to Vienna.
+By 1773 the Mozart family had outgrown their residence on bustling Getreidegasse and moved across the river to the more spacious Tanzmeisterhaus, the former home of the court dancing instructor.
+Mozart lived here until 1781, when he moved to Vienna.
 His father Leopold remained until his death in 1787.
 More than half the building was bombed during World War II, but it was restored and opened as a museum in 1996.
 Inside the house are documents, portraits, and instruments that detail what life was like for the Mozart family during their time here.
 The Wohnhaus and Mozart's Birthplace are both worth checking out, particularly if you've purchased a Salzburg Card that provides entrance to both; this one, however, is usually less crowded.